-By researching the lead ahead of the call and using a cold call script to extract pain points during the conversation, you can have cold calls that feel more like warm calls–and hopefully with the same rate of success too!
+By researching the lead ahead of the call and using an effective cold call script to extract pain points during the conversation, you can have cold calls that feel more like warm calls-and hopefully with the same rate of success too!

 No sales team member truly enjoys cold calling, but it doesn’t have to be such a dreadful experience, especially in today’s tech-driven world.